itsLeeroyJenkins/itsLeeroyJenkins.github.io/docs/_chat/README.md

 A powerful chatting application which supports commands, nicknames, rooms, and is simplistic in design.

-The hosted server can be found [here](https://chat.hyperjs.ml/)
+The hosted server can be found [here](https://blanksausage.ga/chat/)

-# How to get OP
-Note: For this to happen, you need to fork my reply into your own.

-On Replit, create a secret via the sidebar called "ADMIN" and set its value to the admin password you want

-Once you have the key setup and the repl restarted, you can use the `/key [password]` command to become an operator.

 # Commands
 ## Client: